 I (Kate Hennessy) teach a range of courses in the SIAT Graduate and Undergraduate program.
-They range from digital image design video production, and introductory writing courses to advanced graduate seminars in the areas of digital museum studies, critical algorithm studies, and electronic art history.
-I have also been an instructor in the Museums and Intangible Heritage Field School in northern Thailand (2009-2011).
+They range from digital image design video production, and introductory writing courses to advanced graduate seminars in the areas of digital museum studies, critical algorithm studies, science and technology studies, and electronic art history.
+I was an instructor in the UNESCO/Sirindhorn Anthropology Center Museums and Intangible Heritage Field School in northern Thailand (2009-2011).

 The goal of the course is for students to complete a project of significant size and scope that allows them to bring together skills and knowledge learned across a variety of courses at SIAT.
 Individually or as a team of two, students will produce an artifact that is of a high caliber (‘portfolio’ quality) along with a detailed report of the project activities completed throughout the term, the methods or processes used, the knowledge learned, and a description of the final outcomes.
 Projects will be presented publicly at an end-of-term graduation showcase.

 Interdisciplinary Approaches to Science, Technology, Culture and Society (IAT 803) (taught Spring 2018, Spring 2020, Spring 2022, Fall 2022)